 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses.
-A significant portion of the Company's revenues require estimates in regards to total costs which may be incurred and revenues earned because the Company uses the cost-to-cost percentage of completion method of contract accounting.
+A significant portion of the Company's revenues require estimates with respect to total costs which may be incurred and revenues earned.
 Actual results could differ from these estimates.